Otcrit/OtcritToken/proposals/brief.md

 **Cons**

 * More dev resources to implement comparing `Simple` case
-* Single point of failure - if website DB will lost then all investor identifiers will
+* Single point of failure - if website DB will lost all investor identifiers
 * Investor do not control their investments from cryptographically point of view. ()This restriction can be resolved.)

 # How to control/admin Token and ICO?